jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/9-migrate-application-to-the-cloud/README.md

     Replace `<functions_app_name>` with a unique name for your Functions App.
 This will need to be globally unique as it forms part of a URL that can be used to access the Functions App.
 Use something like `soil-moisture-sensor-` and add a unique identifier on the end, like some random words or your name.

     The `--functions-version 4` option sets the version of Azure Functions to use.

-    The `--os-type Linux` tells the Functions runtime to use Linux as the OS to host these functions.
-Functions can be hosted on Linux or Windows, depending on the programming language used.
-Python apps are only supported on Linux.

 ### Task - upload your application settings